 - Sesame oil – Add a teaspoon to complete a stir-fry and curries, and to make Asian salad dressings.
 It can also be used in dips and smoothies, it has a lovely, smoky, nutty flavour.

-- Free-range eggs – lots and lots of eggs.
+- Free-range eggs – lots and lots of eggs as I eat and cook with a lot of the.

-- Minced/ground grass fed beef – Buy in bulk and keep some in the freezer.
+- Ground grass-fed beef mince – Buy in bulk and keep some in the freezer.
 Beef mince is highly versatile and can be used in many cuisines.
 Check out our top 30 paleo beef mince recipes here.

-- Lamb meat (loin,chops, shanks or cutlets) – I eat lamb once a week.
+- Lamb meat (loin, chops, shanks or cutlets) – I eat lamb 2-3 times per month.

 - Whole free-range chicken – Otherwise a bunch of chicken thighs and wings.
 I like to cook with the whole chicken, skin and all, but breast or thighs are just fine.
 Try my fall off the bone chicken soup recipe.